Weissberg Foundation - Funder Overview

 Application Success Factors

-Trust-Based Partnership Readiness: Former Executive Director Hanh Le explained: "When we give general operating support, we're saying—we trust you, we trust your leadership to do the best you possibly can toward your vision, and in exchange, we want grantees to be honest about how things are going and what they're learning."
-Organizations that value honest, two-way communication and learning thrive in this model.
+Trust-Based Partnership Readiness: When the foundation gives general operating support, they're saying "we trust you, we trust your leadership to do the best you possibly can toward your vision, and in exchange, we want grantees to be honest about how things are going and what they're learning."
+Organisations that value honest, two-way communication and learning thrive in this model.

 Virginia Connection: The foundation has intentionally narrowed its geographic focus to Virginia, especially rural areas.
 Strong roots in Virginia communities are essential.

-Examples of Funded Work: Past grantees have included organizations working on criminal justice reform, voting rights and civic engagement, economic justice, immigrant rights, LGBTQ+ liberation, Indigenous sovereignty, arts and culture for social change, and policy advocacy.
+Examples of Funded Work: Past grantees have included organisations working on criminal justice reform, voting rights and civic engagement, economic justice, immigrant rights, LGBTQ+ liberation, Indigenous sovereignty, arts and culture for social change, and policy advocacy.

 Key Takeaways for Grant Writers